phyzerbert/rhel-patch-dashboard/README.md

 ## Installation Instructions

 - Extract the project zip file
+- Change the ownership of the Laravel directory to the webserver user and also the permissions:
+    - sudo chown -R www-data:www-data /home/ubuntu/rhel-patch-dashboard
+    - sudo chmod -R 775 /home/ubuntu/rhel-patch-dashboard/storage

 - Create a MySQL database for the project
     - mysql -u root -p
     - create database rhel;